 This self-paced online course will explore the constructs of Leadership, and the role of Nurse Manager utilizing the concepts of self-awareness, professional communication, power/influence, ethics, self, resiliency and emotional/social intelligence.
 With emphasis on leadership within the role of nurse, this course examines the inherent responsibility for self-discovery and reflection, as well as the practical application of formalized management.
 Focus will be on planning and organizing aspects, organizational culture, clarifying roles and objectives, monitoring operations and performance using relational engagement and HR management.
 This course explores relevant social issues, cultural awareness and political stimulus in relation to managing with intention to address racial inequities in healthcare.
 Embedded throughout is critical analyses of nursing’s complicity in Indigenous health and discourse in practice, and the need for anti-oppressive actions and assimilation of “othered” knowledge in systemic processes.
 Learners will become aware of, and gain an understanding of bias, prejudice and racism, to understand and confront the roles nursing plays in perpetuating injustices.
 Through the on-line learning platform learners will engage in reflective activities, examine core values, and explore how history has informed current practice.
 Learners will develop a personal leadership plan that identifies how leaders and managers can work to breakdown cultural barriers in practice.
 Learners will also share their insights and perspectives through collaborative activities, including how to deconstruct conflict leading to resolution.

 This is a fully on-line, self-paced course.
-This course is approximately 100 hours of online learning and learners must complete the course by the semester deadline, extensions are not possible.
+This course is approximately 100 hours of self-guided online learning and learners must complete the course by the deadline, extensions are not possible.
 Learners should be prepared to spend anywhere from 10-12 hours per week.
-Note: Late registrants do not receive the full fourteen (14) weeks.
-It is recommended learners register prior to the start of the course.
+Note: It is recommended learners register prior to the start of the course however, late registrants are permitted up to one week after start of the course but this will limit time available in the course.

 $500.00 CAD, plus GST (Please note: All Faculty of Health, Professional Studies course fees are non-refundable/non-transferrable.)